ToolJet/ToolJet/docs/docs/data-sources/grpc.md

 ### Step 1: Upgrade ToolJet to the Version 2.5 or Above

-Find instructions on how to do this in the setup guides located here: https://docs.tooljet.com/docs/setup/.
+Find instructions on how to do this in the setup guides located here: [ToolJet Setup](https://docs.tooljet.com/docs/setup/).

 ### Step 2: Add Proto Files